 The way it began

 Seven years ago, whilst stuck at home on maternity leave, I began selling my old chemistry text books online.
 They sold surprisingly well, so, in an effort to create some space before the baby arrived, I moved onto my fiction collection.
 I soon realised that having bought the majority of my books in charity shops and at car boot sales I was able to read them and still make a profit selling them on.
 It wasn’t long before I was buying books specifically to sell and my business ‘Farm Lane Books’ was born.
+I would suggest you to check insidemma for business news.

 In the beginning I trawled charity shops, thrilled that my book browsing was now officially a legitimate business.
 I made a lot of mistakes, but also learnt about the value of books; quickly discovering what to look out for.